Ivor Tiefenbrun: Biography

-Tiefenbrun was born in the Gorbals area of Glasgow, the oldest of three children, to Jan (also known as Jack) Tiefenbrun, who was born in Kraków and arrived in Glasgow as a refugee from Austria in 1939.
+Tiefenbrun was born in the Gorbals area of Glasgow, the oldest of three children, to Jan (also known as Jack, but originally Hansel) Tiefenbrun and Leah Katzenell Tiefenbrun, a Jewish couple.
+Jack was born in Kraków and arrived in Glasgow as a Kindertransport refugee from Austria in 1939.

 Tiefenbrun dropped out of a mechanical engineering degree from the University of Strathclyde in Glasgow, and developed his engineering and business skills in his late father's company, Castle Precision Engineering, now run by his nephew (also named Jan).

 Linn Products Limited was started by Tiefenbrun in the city's Castlemilk district near Linn Park in 1972 to manufacture a hi-fi turntable, developed from his personal interest in music reproduction, based on contemporary models.
 His approach was to strive to extract much more information from the long-play gramophone record (otherwise known as the LP), and to make the turntable immune to audio feedback.
-He thought that precision engineering of the turntable would prove to be far more important than many other designers believed The end product was the Linn Sondek LP12, actually a rebadged Ariston RD11, which remains in production after nearly five decades.
+He thought that precision engineering of the turntable would prove to be far more important than many other designers believed The end product was the Linn Sondek LP12 which remains in production after nearly five decades.

 In the early years, Tiefenbrun took the turntable around shops trying to prove that not all turntables sounded the same.
 Tiefenbrun also argued against industry notables like Edgar Villchur, who felt that loudspeakers were the most important aspect of the audio playback chain, instead asserting the primacy of "the front end" (that the quality of the source was key to hi-fidelity music reproduction).

 He said that once information was lost, distorted or corrupted, it was gone forever and could never be retrieved.